MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 However, understanding where performance optimizations like indexes have been used in the source environment can be a helpful indication of where you might optimize performance in the new environment.
 For example, if queries in the source Teradata environment frequently use zone maps, you might conclude that it would be advantageous to create a nonclustered index in the migrated Azure Synapse environment, or that using other native performance optimization techniques like table replication might be preferable to creating a like-for-like index.

 ### High availability for the database

-Teradata supports data replication across nodes via the `FALLBACK` option, where table rows that reside physically on a given node are replicated to another node within the system.
-This approach guarantees data will not be lost if there is a node failure and provides the basis for failover scenarios.
+Teradata supports data replication across nodes via the `FALLBACK` option, in which table rows that reside physically on a node are replicated to another node within the system.
+This approach guarantees that data isn't lost if a node fails, and it provides the basis for failover scenarios.

-The goal of the high availability architecture in Azure SQL Database is to guarantee that your database is up and running 99.99% of time, without worrying about the impact of maintenance operations and outages.
-Azure automatically handles critical servicing tasks, such as patching, backups, Windows and SQL upgrades, as well as unplanned events such as underlying hardware, software, or network failures.
+The goal of the high availability architecture in Azure SQL Database is to guarantee that your database is up and running 99.99% of the time.
+You don't need to worry how maintenance operations and outages might affect your workload.
+Azure automatically handles critical servicing tasks like patching, backups, Windows and SQL upgrades, and unplanned events like underlying hardware, software, or network failures.

-Data storage in Azure Synapse Analytics is automatically backed up by use of snapshots.
-These snapshots are a built-in feature of the service that creates restore points.
-You do not have to enable this capability.
-Automatic restore points currently cannot be deleted by users where the service uses these restore points to maintain SLAs for recovery.
+Snapshots provide automatic backup for data storage in Azure Synapse Analytics.
+Snapshots are a built-in feature of the service that creates restore points.
+You don't have to enable the capability.
+Currently, individual users can't delete automatic restore points that the service uses to maintain SLAs for recovery.

-Azure SQL Data Warehouse takes snapshots of the data warehouse throughout the day creating restore points that are available for seven days.
-This retention period cannot be changed.
-Azure SQL Data Warehouse supports an eight-hour recovery point objective (RPO).
-You can restore your data warehouse in the primary region from any one of the snapshots taken in the past seven days.
-Other user-defined options are available if more granular backups are required.
+Azure Synapse takes snapshots of the data warehouse throughout the day.
+It uses the snapshots to create restore points that are available for seven days.
+The retention period can't be changed.
+Azure Synapse supports an eight-hour recovery point objective.
+You can restore your data warehouse in the primary region from any of the snapshots taken in the past seven days.
+Other user-defined options are available if your organization needs more granular backups.

 ### Unsupported Teradata table types

 Teradata includes support for special table types for time series and temporal data.
-The syntax and some of the functions for these table types is not directly supported within Azure Synapse Analytics but the data can be migrated into a standard table with appropriate data types and indexing or partitioning on the date/time column.
+Azure Synapse doesn't directly support the syntax and some of the functions for these table types, but you can migrate the data into a standard table that has the required data types and indexing or partitioning on the date/time column.

-Teradata implements the temporal query functionality via query rewriting to add additional filters within a temporal query to limit the applicable date range.
-If this functionality is currently in use within the source Teradata environment and is to be migrated, then this additional filtering will need to be added into the relevant temporal queries.
+Teradata implements the temporal query functionality via query rewriting to add additional filters in a temporal query to limit the applicable date range.
+If you're using the functionality in the source Teradata environment and want to migrate it, you must add the additional filtering to the relevant temporal queries.

-The Azure environment also includes specific features for complex analytics on time series data at scale called Time Series Insights.
-This is aimed at IoT data analysis applications and may be more appropriate for this use case.
+The Azure environment also includes specific features for complex analytics on time series data at scale in Azure Time Series Insights.
+The Time Series Insights service is designed for IoT data analysis applications and might be more appropriate for that use case.
 For more information, see [Azure Time Series Insights](https://azure.microsoft.com/services/time-series-insights/).

 ### Teradata data type mapping

-Some Teradata data types are not directly supported in the Azure Synapse Analytics.
-The table below shows these data types together with the recommended approach for handling them.
-In the table, Teradata column type is the type that is stored within the system catalog (for example, in `DBC.ColumnsV`).
+Some Teradata data types aren't directly supported in Azure Synapse Analytics.
+The following table shows these data types and the recommended approach for handling them.
+In the table, the Teradata column type is the type that is stored in the system catalog (for example, in `DBC.ColumnsV`).

-Use the metadata from the Teradata catalog tables to determine whether any of these data types are to be migrated and allow for this in the migration plan.
-For instance, a SQL query such as the one below can be used to find any occurrences of unsupported data types that need attention.
+Use the metadata from the Teradata catalog tables to determine whether any of these data types should be migrated, and then plan for supporting resources in your migration plan.
+For example, you can use a SQL query like the one in the next section to find any occurrences of unsupported data types that you need to address.

-There are third-party vendors who offer tools and services to automate migration including the mapping of data types as described above.
-Also, if a third-party ETL tool such as Informatica or Talend is already in use in the Teradata environment, these can implement any required data transformations.
+Third-party vendors offer tools and services that can automate migration, including mapping data types between platforms.
+Also, if you're already using a third-party ETL tool like Informatica or Talend in the Teradata environment, you can use the tools to implement any required data transformations.

 ## SQL DML syntax differences

-There are a few differences in SQL Data Manipulation Language (DML) syntax between Teradata SQL and Azure Synapse Analytics to consider when migrating:
+You should be aware of a few differences in SQL Data Manipulation Language (DML) syntax between Teradata SQL and Azure Synapse:

-- **QUALIFY:** Teradata supports the `QUALIFY` operator.
+- `QUALIFY`: Teradata supports the `QUALIFY` operator.

    For example:

   `SELECT col1 FROM tab1 WHERE col1='XYZ'`